Juvenile delinquency in the United States: Demographics

 The juvenile violent crime rate index decreased for the second consecutive year in 2010.
 Additionally, the Children's Defense Fund communicates that boys are five times more likely than girls to become juvenile delinquents.
 Also on the Children Defense Fund website are statistics pertaining to Black and Latino boys and their juvenile delinquency rates.
 1 of every 3 Black boys is at risk of incarceration, as well as 1 of every 6 Latino boys.
 The Office of Juvenile Justice and Delinquency Prevention website also says that in 2008, juveniles were the offenders in 908 cases of murder, which constitutes 9% of all murders committed that year.
 In the 1980s, 25% of the murders that involved juvenile delinquents as the offenders also involved an adult offender.
 This percentage rose to 31% in the 1990s, and averaged at 37% between 2000 and 2008.

 The time of day juvenile delinquents commit their crimes are the times they are not in school.
 On school days, juvenile crimes peak after school is let out and declines throughout the rest of the afternoon and evening on average.
 On non-school days it increases in the afternoon through evening, peaking from 7 pm to 9 pm local time (usually night time) after dark.
 Curfews have been used to curb juvenile crime, typically the hours of 10 pm to 6 am, but only 15% of such crimes occur during curfew hours, while most (63%) juvenile crime occurs on school days.
 In recent years, the opportunity for after-school activities for children have decreased as public schools have deteriorated, at the same time city parks and recreational facilities have suffered funding cutbacks, both factors have left high-risk environments for kids during those hours.
 This suggests that funding of after-school programs and activities for juveniles would be substantially more effective at combating juvenile crime than curfews.

 Gender

 A large majority of juvenile delinquents are boys.
 Boys are five times more likely than girls to become juvenile delinquents.
 Moreover, there are many suggested explanations as to why it is that boys commit more crimes than girls.
 One comes from theorists who believe boys are naturally more aggressive than girls.
 Another theory argues that boys commit more crimes because of societal pressures to be masculine and aggressive.
 A third theory suggests that the manner in which boys are treated by their families calls for more criminal action.
-The crime rates vary across boys of different races.
-African American boys are more likely to become juvenile delinquents than white and Latino boys.
-Latino boys are more likely to become juvenile delinquents than white boys are.
-One clear way to explain this difference in crime rates among different races of boys is by looking at their poverty rates.